J-DubApps/PSScripts/README.md

 ## Description

-This repo contains Powershell scripts which are a mix of custom (mine) and publicly-available works of others.
+This repo contains Powershell scripts which are a mix of custom (mine) and publicly-available works of others (attribution provided whenever I have it).

 ## Disclaimers